Wake any UX specialist up in the middle of the night and they will tell you to place an emphasis on creating a simple and friendly user experience.

 That is a rule of thumb that is the foundation of any new project.

 Resources for defining the user experience are not always readily available, and the user experience may differ from place to place or from platform to platform (desktop at work vs. mobile phone at home, for example).
 However, there are some basic guidlines that should be addressed no matter the platform, the location or the budget – in order to creative a positive relationship with the customer.

 What are users actually looking for during their “digital experience”?

 The answer is complex and depends on many factors, including the user and the platform.
 There is no one correct answer.

 We will, however, present 2 main points to consider:

-Keep it consistant: Consistancy throughout the website will make finding information so much easier and will increase accessibility.
+- Keep it consistant: Consistency throughout the website will make finding information so much easier and will increase accessibility.

 For example, ensuring fast responses to queries, phone calls and emails made via the website.

 Keeping these issues in mind when planning your digital interface places the focus on the users and creates real added value for each visitor.
 Although users differ from one another in their way of thinking and level of frustration – it is important to create as unique an interface as possible, but one that is user-friendly and efficient – for the customer and for you.